Windom Way Park Playground Replacement

 The City of Madison Parks Division held two meetings to discuss the playground improvements at Windom Way Park.

-The new playground equipment will be installed in 2020.
+The new playground equipment, benches and surfacing will be installed in 2020.

 PUBLIC INPUT MEETING #2 - PLAYGROUND MEETING

 Tuesday, December 10, 2019 at 6:00 pm – Sherman Middle School (1610 Ruskin St)

 PUBLIC MEETING #1 - PLAYGROUND WORKSHOP